220.127.116.11 Guidelines to Table 3 - Lower Limb Function

 - long-term effects of musculoskeletal injuries

-- some permanent vascular conditions (e.g. peripheral vascular disease, varicose veins).
+- some permanent vascular conditions (for example, peripheral vascular disease, varicose veins).

 Act reference: Social Security (Tables for the Assessment of Work-related Impairment for Disability Support Pension) Determination 2011 Table 3 - Lower Limb Function